 Doctoral Degree in Political Science

-During a doctoral program in political science, graduate students take specialized coursework, pass comprehensive exams, and complete a dissertation.
-The dissertation requires original research, an extensive written report of the doctoral student's findings, and a dissertation defense with a committee of professors.
+During doctoral programs in political science, graduate students take specialized coursework, pass comprehensive exams, and complete a dissertation.
+The dissertation requires original research, an extensive written report of the doctoral student's findings, and a dissertation defense before a committee of professors.

 - Director of Communications

 Directors of communications work for government agencies, nonprofits, and private businesses, where they design and implement communications strategies.
 They act as spokespeople for companies, coordinate with journalists, and give press conferences.
 Communication directors also create employee communication policies.

 - Policy Analyst